-Instructors reported that many of the artifacts had properly assessed student learning outcomes for their specific courses, but some minor adjustments might be needed; which will be explained further in section 5 of this report.
+Instructors reported that many of the artifacts had properly assessed student learning outcomes for their specific courses, but some minor adjustments might be needed, especially since the courses were now included in the university CORE, which will be explained further in section 5 of this report.

-Most instructors used quizzes, case studies, final exams and final projects as their assessment tool and felt it was appropriate for the type of students in these classes.
+Most instructors used quizzes, case studies, final exams, and final projects or papers as their assessment tools and felt it was appropriate for the type of students in these classes.
 Findings showed:

 - Students were able to evaluate methods used to develop policies for emergency management and homeland security.
-They understood the phases the importance of developing policies across abroad spectrum of local, state and federal agencies. - 2) The students developed a working knowledge of how agencies and organizations in both the public and private sectors must work together in fulfilling the objectives of the Presidential Policy Directives for the United States of America. - 3) Students were able to critically evaluate performances of organizations and agencies during disasters and improve upon future deployments and mitigation efforts. - 4) Students successfully demonstrated their ability to provide gap analysis in plans through the development of exercises to test and evaluate those plans. - 5) Case study/real-life scenarios in discussions and assignments were extremely helpful.
-Students expressed in their reflections how previous incident analysis help them strengthen their knowledge and theory.
+They understood the phases and the importance of developing policies across a broad spectrum of private, local, state, and federal agencies. - 2) The students developed a working knowledge of how agencies and organizations in both the public and private sectors must work together to fulfill the objectives of the Presidential Policy Directives for the United States of America. - 3) Students were able to evaluate organizations and agencies' performances during disasters critically and improve upon future deployments and mitigation efforts. - 4) Students successfully demonstrated their ability to provide gap analysis in plans through the development of Threat Identification and Hazard Analysis (THIRA) to test and evaluate those plans. - 5) Case studies/real-life scenarios in discussions and assignments were extremely helpful.
+Students expressed in their reflections how previous incident analysis helped them strengthen their knowledge and theory.
 During the discussions, students who don't have emergency management backgrounds benefited from their peers' input in their postings who hold positions currently in the emergency management field.

 There is a special personal excitement amongst students in the program that encourages them to achieve higher grades than in typical college courses.
-The concept of having the ability to save lives resonates strong in our student population.
+The concept of having the ability to save lives resonates strongly in our student population.

-\\All courses were taught online, so there is no difference in teaching modality to note\\
+All courses were taught online, so there is no difference in teaching modality to note